asim-git-hub/Gold-Price-Prediction-using-Machine-Learning/README.md

-# 🪙 Gold Price Prediction using Machine Learning1
+# 🪙 Gold Price Prediction using Machine Learning

 This project uses machine learning to predict the price of gold using various financial indicators such as crude oil prices, S&P 500 index, silver prices, and EUR/USD exchange rates.
 The model is built using a Random Forest Regressor and evaluated using standard regression metrics.